 “Outside of a crisis, government debt is a horrible investment,” says Jeff Layman, chief investment officer at BKD Wealth Advisors.
 New money should go to better values, Kochan argues.

-Loomis Sayles Bond LOOMIS SAYLES FD I BOND FUND RETAIL CLS LSBRX 0.19% currently keeps more than 40% of assets in corporate debt rated at the low end of the high-quality universe or at the high end of junk.
-Harbor Bond HARBOR FUND BOND FD HABDX 0.0814% — led by Pimco’s Bill Gross — dabbles in foreign and high-yield bonds.
+Loomis Sayles Bond LOOMIS SAYLES BOND FUND RET LSBRX -0.22% currently keeps more than 40% of assets in corporate debt rated at the low end of the high-quality universe or at the high end of junk.
+Harbor Bond HARBOR BOND FUND INST HABDX -0.17% — led by Pimco’s Bill Gross — dabbles in foreign and high-yield bonds.

 The Money tracker: What can upset the forecast in the year ahead…